iampopov/reverseEngineerAuthentication/README.md

 ## Business Context

 When joining a new team, it is expected to inspect a lot of new code.
-Rather than having a team member explain every line for I will dissect the code by myself, saving any questions for a member of the team.
+Rather than having a team member explain every line, I will dissect the code by myself, saving any questions for a member of the team.

 ## Criteria